markstanl/uttt-bots/README.md

 python library or a terminal game that allows users to play UTTT against each other or against a bot via that command line.

+## UTTT Game Handling
+Heavy inspiration for the game logic comes from python-chess, a python library that handles chess games, as well as Sebastian Lague's Coding Adventure series on YouTube.
+You can read more about how exactly game logic is implemented in the respective readme files, as well as the files themselves.

 ## Bots
 The bots will be implemented in the `bots/playable_bots` folder.
 The bots will be implemented with multiple different methods, documented within each bot's file.
 You can run simulations of the bots playing against each other using the